XinnuoXu/CVAE_Dial_CGate/README.md

 ```
 python read_html.py
 ```
 Then, run the following two commands to train a [GloVe model](https://github.com/maciejkula/glove-python) on the OpenSubtitles dataset. `get_corpus.py` is used to build the corpus model `corpus.model` and `train.py` train the model on `corpus.model`.
+The trained model is `glove.model` in the same directory.
 ```
 python get_corpus.py
 python train.py